Copyright Exclusive Rights

 6. Right to perform a sound recording publicly by means of digital audio transmission

-Most creators can ignore this right because, unlike the other rights listed above this right only applies to sound recordings.
-The public performance right (above) does not apply to sound recordings.
-Instead copyright owners of sound recording get a much more limited performance right – the right to publicly perform the sound recording only when the performance occurs by means of a digital audio transmission.
+The public performance right (discussed in #4 above) does not apply to sound recordings.
+Instead copyright owners of sound recording get a much more limited performance right – the exclusive right to publicly perform the sound recording when the performance occurs by means of a digital audio transmission.

-It’s important for copyright owners to stay informed about their exclusive rights as the owner of a copyright.
-Join the alliance to stay up to date with all of your exclusive rights—it’s free.
+It’s important for copyright owners to stay informed about copyright.
+Join the alliance to learn more about your copyright exclusive rights and to stay up to date with copyright law—membership is free.